 Daily Two Cents

-Just like the guy says in the video below.
 You get paid for your “two cents” on almost any topic.
+200 words, minimum.
 The owners created it be a social media network where you have friends and followers.
 The pay per view feature is what attracted me to the site but they no longer offer PPV (see below).
 I still like the site though.
 It has a revenue share plan and allows affiliate referral links.
 (See notes on partner site: Writedge.)

 Persona Paper (CLOSED)